AlessioMigotti/Project-1/README.md

 <br>

 ## **Intro**
-The website was designed and developed using Bootstrap, a popular front-end framework developed and maintained by Twitter.
+The website was designed and developed using <a href="https://getbootstrap.com/docs/5.2/getting-started/introduction/">Bootstrap</a>, a popular front-end framework developed and maintained by Twitter.
-Bootstrap provides a set of pre-designed CSS and JavaScript components that can be easily integrated into a website, which makes it easy to create a website that looks great on desktop and mobile devices.
+<a href="https://getbootstrap.com/docs/5.2/getting-started/introduction/">Bootstrap</a> provides a set of pre-designed CSS and JavaScript components that can be easily integrated into a website,
+ which makes it easy to create a website that looks great on desktop and mobile devices.
 The website was also designed to be responsive and mobile-first, which means that it automatically adjusts the layout of a website to fit different screen sizes.Stack Overflow, an online community of developers that provides answers to programming questions, was also used as a resource for troubleshooting and solving development problems.